DarkAutumn/triforce/README.md

 Models define what their action space is (for example, basic combat models do not use items like bombs, so the B button is entirely disabled for them.)
 They define their training scenario and how many iterations should be used by default to train them.
 Models also define a series of conditions and a priority for selecting them.
 This project uses multiple models to play the game, so each model defines the equipment needed to use it (beams, bombs, etc) and the level that the model should be used (dungeon1, overworld, etc).
 Lastly, it also defines a priority.
 When multiple models match the criteria, priority determines which is picked.

 Scenarios are used to train and evaluate models.
 They define what critic, end conditions, and starting room(s) are used to train them.
 They also allow us to change aspects of gameplay.
 The `data` section can change RAM values of the game to do a variety of things.
 The `fixed` section is like `data` but those values are reset every frame.
 This is how we train the model which knows how to use sword beams.
 No matter if that model takes damage, it is always set to full health.
-Similarly, for the no-beam model we always set health lower than full so that it never has sword beams when training.
+For the no-beam model, we always set health lower than full so that it never has sword beams when training.

 ## Running and Debugging the Models

 I develop on Linux, but in the past this project has worked fine on an up-to-date WSL2 Ubuntu instance on Windows (including the pygame based GUI).
-I do not test it on Windows, so your experience my vary.
+I do not test it on Windows, so your experience may vary.

 Be sure to install dependencies with `pip install -r requirements.txt`.